 Those wanting to explore the streets at a more relaxed pace can opt for a cyclo ride in major tourist centres.

 Motorbike taxis, or “xe oms” are not recommended for tourists.
 Pricing is unregulated and commutes are often dangerous.
 This mode of transport is not recommended by Buffalo Tours and is generally not covered under normal travel insurance policies.

 Vietnam’s vast and lengthy terrain has a diverse regional climate, making it difficult to specify a ‘perfect’ time to visit.
 Instead, it provides good flexibility for any itinerary.

 In the north of Vietnam, from April to October, temperatures can reach up to 38°C with occasional bursts of heavy rain from July onwards during the rainy season.
 Winter is from December to March.
 The weather is damp and overcast and temperatures drop as low as 10°C, so be sure to pack a sweater!
 The best time to visit sights of the North such as Sapa and Hanoi is between September through December.

 Generally sunny year round, the climate in the central region is more consistent.
 Visiting Hue, Hoi An or Da Nang can be lovely any time of year.
 However, be wary of autumn as cooler temperatures do usher in from September till December, and occasional typhoons bring heavy rains.

 In the south, it is generally hot year round, with the dry season running from December to June.
 The wet season lasts from July to November and is hot and humid with short, heavy bouts of rain.
-The ideal season to see Ho Chi Minh city and the Delta is from December until March when temperatures are more mild.
+The ideal season to see Ho Chi Minh City and the Mekong Delta is from December until March when temperatures are more mild.

-Vietnam’s weather can be unpredictable so it may be a good idea to carry an umbrella or raincoat with you.
+Vietnam’s weather can be unpredictable, so it may be a good idea to carry an umbrella or raincoat with you.
 You can purchase these from most supermarkets and general stores.

 Festivals and National Holidays